-Orange fruit season begins from October and lasts until February.
+Orange fruit season begins in October and lasts until February.
 Mature fruits harvested from the tree using machines and thus may sustain minor superficial injuries.
 Such small abrasions on the fruit surfaces, however, do not influence the quality of the fruit.

 In the stores, buy fresh fruits that feature firm, yet yield to gentle pressure but bounce immediately.
-Fresh oranges have bright color, devoid of any wrinkles on the skin, should feel heavy for their size, and impart sweet aroma.
-Avoid any overtly soften fruits with spots and mold as they tend to perish early.
+Fresh oranges have bright color, devoid of any wrinkles on the skin, should feel heavy for their size, and impart a sweet aroma.
+Avoid any overly soften fruits with spots and mold as they tend to perish early.

 Oranges can be kept at room temperature for a week or so.
 They can keep well for up to two weeks inside the fruit/vegetable compartment of the home refrigerator.
-Keep them loose in a fruit container and place in a cool place away from excessive humidity as they tend to catch mold infection early.
+Keep them loose in a fruit container and place them in a cool place away from excessive humidity as they tend to catch mold infection early.
 Store freshly squeezed orange juice inside the refrigerator for later use.
-Store dried orange zest in cool, dry place in an airtight glass container away from moisture.
+Store dried orange zest in a cool, dry place in an airtight glass container away from moisture.

 |Juicy carpels, inside the fruit.||Orange fruit juice.|

 Carry oranges wherever you go without much cumbersome.
-Fresh oranges can be eaten at anytime, anywhere; just wash them under running water to remove surface dirt and any pesticide residues, peel the skin, and enjoy!
+Fresh oranges can be eaten at any time, any place; just wash them under running water to remove surface dirt and any pesticide residues, peel the skin, and enjoy!

 To prepare, remove the skin after scoring superficially on the skin with fingers or using a knife.
 Remove rind and fibers and gently peel off membranes and seeds.
 They usually have eaten this way.
 You can also slice the fruit horizontally into two halves and scoop out sections with a spoon.

 Orange fruit juice is a well-cherished drink all over the world.
 Wholesome fruit, however, may be a healthier option since it carries high fiber and antioxidants.

 If you wish to go for fresh orange juice, then prepare it at home instead of buying commercial drinks which may contain preservatives and artificial colorants.
 Bring the juice to room temperature if kept in the refrigerator.